Sansum Clinic: Sansum Medical Clinic

+Dr. Sanusm's 1925 short book The Normal Diet: A Simple Statement of the Fundamental Principles of Diet for the Mutual Use of Physicians and Patients went through three editions.
+An extensively revised and enlarged version entitled The Normal Diet and Healthful Living, coauthored with Roger Aminiel Hare and Ruth Bowden, was published in 1936.

 Santa Barbara Medical Clinic

 The Santa Barbara Clinic was established in 1921 as one of the earliest multi-specialty group medical practices in the nation.

-Rexwald Brown headed the new clinic.
+Dr. Rexwald Brown headed the new clinic.
 He was influenced by watching the collaborative process of physicians in World War I, observing physicians, each with a different specialty, operating together to diagnose and treat the wounded soldiers efficiently.